anjalipandi130-lang/SCT_WD_4/README.md

-# SCT_WD_4
-Task 04 - To-Do Web Application developed as part of the SkillCraft Technology Web Development Internship.
-This project allows users to add, edit, delete, organize, and complete tasks with date and time support.
-It also includes task filtering and Local Storage to save data between sessions.
-Built using HTML, CSS, and JavaScript.
+# Task 04 - To-Do Web App

+This project was developed as part of the SkillCraft Technology Web Development Internship.

+## Features

+- Add new tasks
+- Edit existing tasks
+- Delete tasks
+- Mark tasks as completed
+- Filter tasks (All, Pending, Completed)
+- Set date and time for tasks
+- Save tasks using Local Storage
+- Responsive and modern user interface

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript

+## Author

+Anjali P